mydobie/simple-react-redux-app/README.md

 Normally a tar file with the build (production-ready) files needs to be created so it can be loaded to an artifact repository like Artifactory.
 To build and create a tar file of the built files run `npm run createTar`

 If you want to create the build (production-ready) without creating a tar file, run `npm run build` in a terminal at the root fo the project.
-This will minimize and create production-ready files in a `build` directory.
+This will create production-ready files in a `build` directory.

-#### SASS warning
+#### Known warnings

-If, while starting up the development server, you may get a `Node Sass could not find a binding for your current environment` error.
-This is caused that the SASS compiler wasn't downloaded for your node version and OS.
-Just run `npm run d` to ensure that the correct version of the compiler is downloaded.
+If you get a `Node Sass could not find a binding for your current environment` error, it means that the SASS compiler wasn't downloaded for your node version and OS.
+Run `npm run d` to ensure that the correct version of the compiler is downloaded.

+If the application has feature flags enabled, a harmless `Module not found: Can't resolve ... ` warnings will be shown and they can be ignored.
+These warnings will not prevent the build from happening nor will it impact the application.
+It is currently a known issue with the feature flags module.

 ---